korjavin/tg2alexa/README.md

    docker push your-image-name
    ```

-2. Deploy to your Hetzner server using Podman:
+2. Deploy to your server using Podman:
    ```bash
    podman run -d \
      --name telegram-alexa-bridge \